Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-2020 was an important year for herbal supplements.
-Direct sales of these natural remedies increased by a staggering 24%, more than double the growth percentage seen in previous years.
-This clear shift in consumer behavior can be credited to the expanding awareness of the psychological and physical benefits that come with taking herbal supplements, particularly in light of the COVID-19 pandemic.
+2020 marked a pivotal year for herbal supplements.
+Direct sales of these natural remedies surged by 24%, more than double the growth percentage seen in previous years.
+This dramatic shift in consumer behavior stems from expanding awareness of the psychological and physical benefits of herbal supplements, particularly during the COVID-19 pandemic.

-Consumers are now more likely to rely on herbal supplements as a naturally-derived, healthy choice when it comes to boosting their overall wellbeing.
-With health trends leaning toward choosing herbs over typical over-the-counter drugs, it is no surprise that direct sales have skyrocketed as more people become proactive about supplementing their good health.
+Consumers now increasingly rely on herbal supplements as naturally-derived, healthy choices for boosting overall wellbeing.
+With health trends favoring herbs over typical over-the-counter drugs, it’s unsurprising that direct sales have skyrocketed as more people take proactive steps to support their health.

 Consumers in the US spent $1.659 billion more on herbal supplements in 2020 than in 2019.